LoopZ/V8Power/README.md

 # V8Power Tools
 #### Putting the power of an 8-cylinder engine under the hood of DOS batch files. ######
-Copyright 2015 Jerome Shidel.
+Copyright 2015 Jerome Shidel.<br>
-Released under GPL v2.0 License.<br>
+Released under the GPL v2.0 License.<br>

 * * *